-“It happened in junior ranks, it happened in high school, it happened when you went to the shop to get some milk,” he said in a 2012 interview replayed in last night’s airing of The Final Quarter, a documentary on Goodes’ final years in AFL.
+“It happened in junior ranks, it happened in high school, it happened when you went to the shop to get some milk,” he said in a 2012 interview replayed in The Final Quarter, a documentary on Goodes’ final years in AFL.

 But it was one word yelled at him from the sideline of the 2013 Indigenous round, and Goodes’ impassioned reaction that saw the AFL superstar face unrelenting racism for the next three seasons of his career, forcing him into early retirement.

 Here’s the trailer for The Final Quarter, which is available to watch on Stan.
 Post continues below.

 “I am pretty gutted to be honest.
 The win sort of means nothing… to come to the boundary line and hear a 13-year-old girl call me an ape.
 It was shattering.
 Racism had a face last night and it was a 13-year-old girl.